 However, in his review, Jimmy found that while the Mi Band 6 is accurate with resting heart rate monitoring, it’s unfortunately not the case during workouts.
 He found multiple instances where the Xiaomi fitness tracker would report heart rates much higher than other devices, and it was generally unreliable during intense workouts.

-Blood oxygen monitoring has been an increasingly important metric in fitness trackers lately and is also useful because of the ongoing health crisis.
+Lately, blood oxygen monitoring has been an increasingly important metric in fitness trackers and is also helpful because of the ongoing health crisis.
 Xiaomi states that the Mi Band 6 shouldn’t be used for medical monitoring, but it’s a good way to spot-check your blood oxygen levels throughout the day.
 It only takes a few seconds for the Mi Band 6 to record your blood oxygen levels, which is quite a bit faster than other trackers.

 The Xiaomi Mi Band 6 integrates PAI (Personal Activity Intelligence) metrics to give you a better idea of your heart health.
 You’re given a PAI score, and any activity you do throughout the day adds to that score.
 Higher-intensity workouts that keep your heart rate high add the most points to your PAI score.
 The goal is to keep your score over 100 to improve your cardiorespiratory fitness.
 It’s a unique metric that attempts to help you understand how your activity reflects your overall health.
 But given the inaccuracies with heart rate tracking during intense workouts, this might not be the most reliable metric.